SimmiiK/hello-world/README.md

 Hello world!

-My name is Simmi, and i like to code.
+My name is Simmi, and I like to code.